jtovarro/ocp-secured-integration/README.md

 ### 7.3. ⚖️ Pros and Cons of the Vault Secrets Operator

 #### ✅ Pros
-* The VSO operator is a certified operator by Hashicorp.
+* The VSO operator is a certified operator by HashiCorp.
 * Integration with Vault Dynamic Secrets.
 * It allows to create secrets without a pod using it, so can be used for OpenShift configuration.
 * Simplified configuration compared to the previous methods.
+* It supports natively Static and Dynamic Secrets.

 #### ❌ Cons
 * Documentation is poor and specially when VSO is installed using OLM.